Immigration & Visas, Living, Working

 Everyone else

-If your situation does not fold into one of those described above, you need to apply for your initial residency permit from outside Mexico, by personally attending one of the many Mexican consulates abroad.
+If your situation does not fold into one of those described above, you must apply for your initial residency permit from outside Mexico, by personally attending one of the many Mexican consulates abroad.

-Existing residency renewals: Note that if you currently hold an existing Mexican residency permit (Residente Temporal), you must renew your residency card in Mexico.
+Note that if you currently hold an existing Mexican residency card, you must renew or exchange your residency card in Mexico—regardless of what route you used to obtain it.

 Principal routes to residency in Mexico